In order to do our part to stop the spread of COVID-19, our team will be working from home. For quickest response, please .

 Building healthy financial habits can be a challenge for anyone… And in the arts, we have the added complication of managing cash flow, measuring success in creative and financial terms, and relying on sometimes uncertain sources of income.
 Especially now.

-In this two-hour workshop, we’ll cover healthy approaches to identify realistic business and personal expenses, strategize to build wealth, and plan for tax obligations effectively, with the current pandemic conditions in mind.
+In this two-hour workshop, we’ll cover healthy approaches to identify realistic business and personal expenses, strategize to build wealth, plan for tax obligations effectively, and grow earnings opportunities.

 As part of this workshop, participants will: